miguoliang/old_blog/code/_posts/2019-10-25-change-add-remote-urls-git-repository.md

 layout: post
 title:  "Change and Add Remote URLs for a Local Existing Git Repository"
 date:   2019-10-25 19:22:27 +0800
+description: >-
+    This article talks about how to change/add remote URLs for a local existing git repository.
+It is instrumental and influential in managing our code on complex source control requirements.
 categories:
     - code
 ---

 ![Change and Add Remote URLs for a Local Existing Git Repository](/assets/2019-10-25-change-add-remote-urls-git-repository/banner.jpg)

-This article talks how to change/add remote URLs for a local exisiting git repository.
-It is very useful and powerful to managing our code on complex source control requirments.
+This article talks about how to change/add remote URLs for a local existing git repository.
+It is instrumental and influential in managing our code on complex source control requirements.

 ## Change the Remote URLs